Shared by A Flokk family · 7 days · 21 activities

 Seven Lives Tacos y Mariscos

 This cult-favourite taco shop on Kensington Avenue has a short menu of outstanding fish and shrimp tacos that routinely appear on best-of Toronto lists.
-Expect a short line at lunch but it moves fast,
+Expect a short line at lunch but it moves fast, and the tacos are worth every minute of the wait.

 Ed's Real Scoop